Levonelle vs ellaOne: Which Emergency Contraceptive Is Right for Me?

 - Missed their contraceptive pill

 EllaOne is considered to be the most effective morning after pill on the market.
-The active ingredient is a chemical called ulipristal acetate, which comes in the form of a single tablet.
+It is a medicine known as a selective progesterone receptor modulator.
+The active ingredient is a chemical called ulipristal acetate, which comes in the form of a single tablet

 A drawback of ellaOne is that it may only be taken once during a single menstrual cycle, and may disrupt long-term contraception such as the combined pill during the cycle.